EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### DuckStation (Playstation 1)
 [Back to the Top](#hotkeys-table-of-contents)

-DuckStation comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - DuckStation`.
-The hotkeys below can only be used if you have the Steam Input profile active.

 **Long Press** to activate hotkeys on the left trackpad touch menu.

 {{ read_csv('duckstation-hotkeys.csv') }}

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).

 ***